maltseasy/NeuraScale/README.md

 Since most neural networks require a fixed input/output size, figuring out the image preprocessing was a difficult part of our project, as we ran into many bugs and sighed in frustration multiple times.
 We found a way to split an image into several regular pieces to be fed into the network and then stitch the output together to end up with a proper, upscaled image.

 ## What's next for NeuraScale
 Our next steps for NeuraScale include smoothing out some of the rough edges in our code, converting the model to use it in a web app with TF.js or as a native app with TF Lite, and possibly retraining the model to output with colour enhancements.

+We also plan to heavily improve our model performance, as hardware limitation have resulted in poor convergence.